Building energy monitoring: how to achieve efficient energy monitoring

 Use a scalable energy management solution

 As your commercial buildings are updated and you expand your operations, the energy management solution you use needs to evolve, too.
-The fundamental issue with most energy management solutions is that they fail to meet the specific needs of many organizations – they either have too many functions or too little, or they can only be used on-site and offer no cloud-based functionality!
+The fundamental issue with most energy management solutions is that they fail to meet the specific needs of many organisations – they either have too many functions or too little, or they can only be used on-site and offer no cloud-based functionality!

-Our final energy management tip is to ensure that you find an energy management solution that meets your organization’s needs and has the potential to scale as and when necessary.
+Our final energy management tip is to ensure that you find an energy management solution that meets your organisation’s needs and has the potential to scale as and when necessary.
 This might mean the ability to choose what modules you want – whether you need analytics and reporting, billing, dashboards and so on – so you can get the most out of the software, or the ability to use it anywhere at any time as well as on-site.

 That concludes our top energy management tips for those with multiple commercial buildings.